This might be of interest for some. I will formulate it in this way:

 In magic, one of these things is practice.
 Repeating a move or routine endlessly can be boring.
 Most magicians don’t have the patience and endurance to go through it.
 For them, it is better (and maybe more satisfying) hunting for new tricks.
 Finding out how the thing is done gives pleasure and a happy feeling.
 It’s their passion...

 So, if you just base everything on your passion, then the moment I described in the beginning of this article will arrive very soon.

-Be prepared that mastering magic has a lot to do with boring things that demand your endurance and perseverance.
-It has nothing to do with passion, but with discipline.
+Mastering magic (as any art) has a lot to do with boring things that demand your endurance and perseverance.
+It has less to do with passion, but with discipline.